Do you accept international students?

 Yes.
-Please submit an updated schedule of courses in writing to the USC School of Pharmacy Office of Admission and Student Affairs.
+Please submit an updated schedule of courses by email to the USC School of Pharmacy Office of Admission and Student Affairs.
 Make sure you are taking equivalent courses as listed in the Course Equivalencies section.

 Can I submit my application before I complete my prerequisites?

 Yes.
 You should have completed most of your pre-pharmacy coursework by the time you submit your application.
 You must indicate on your application when and where you will be taking the remaining prerequisites.
-You must complete all your pre-pharmacy requirements by mid-August before Orientation starts.
-It is highly recommended that you complete all math and science courses during the regular academic term.
+All pre-pharmacy courses must be completed by the end of the spring of your entering year.

 Do I need an interview?